aleju/imgaug/README.md

 ```

 You can pregenerate some augmentation matrices, which will later on be applied to the images (in random order).
-This will speed up the augmentation process a bit, because the transformation matrices can be reused multiple times.
+This will speed up the augmentation process a little bit, because the transformation matrices can be reused multiple times.

 ```python
 augmenter = ImageAugmenter(height, width, rotation_deg=10)